IngmarBitter/defenders/md/Culture/ClimateChange.slides.md

 * From [Creation.com/climate-change](https://creation.com/climate-change)
   * By Don Batton
   * As of 2024.07.24
-* A biblical and scienfitic analysis
+* A biblical and scientific analysis
   * From 90 scientific reference publications

 ![](ReferencesFew.jpg style="float: center; width: 20rem")